Sachin-Kashyap/crm-bulk-action-platform/README.md

 ### Data Transfer Objects (DTOs)

-DTOs are used to define the structure of the data sent over the network.
+Below mentioned are some of the major DTOs in our system.

 #### CreateBulkActionDto